GrisWoldDiablo/Data-Structure-and-Algorithm/README.md

 ![Title](Title.png)
-# Data-Structure-and-Algorithm
+#
-Data structures and Algorithms inspired by the book: [Introduction to Algorithms by CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms)
+Inspired by the book: [Introduction to Algorithms by CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms)

 All code and pseudocode by me.